dgelessus/NAGUS/docs/uru/gatekeeper_server.rst

 * **File server address:** :c:macro:`NET_MSG_FIELD_STRING`\(24).
   Although the open-sourced client code specifically calls this an "IP address", the client also correctly handles domain names in this field.
+  The string may optionally include a port number --- if it doesn't, the default server port is used.
+  For H'uru clients,
+  if the string is a plain IP address
+  (rather than a domain name),
-  Domain names may include a port number, but plain IP addresses must not
+  it cannot include a port number.
-  (the client will always use the default port).

 Reply to a :ref:`FileSrvIpAddressRequest <cli2gatekeeper_file_srv_ip_address_request>` message.